Gigaspaces/xap-docs/site/content/xap/12.3/admin/admin-deploy-space.markdown

 As part of evaluating XAP or InsightEdge, or as part of working with the products in a lab environment, you’ll want to deploy a data grid, also known as a Space.
 After you’ve deployed the Space, you can perform Space-related activities, such as adding data objects, viewing information about the Space configuration, querying the data in the Space, and viewing logs and alerts.

 {{%note "Note"%}}
-In order to deploy a Space, you must first have a [service grid up and running](./admin-service-grid.html).
+In order to deploy a Space, you must first have a [service grid](./admin-service-grid.html)  up and running.
 Deploying a Space creates a Processing Unit that contains only a Space, without any application components.
 {{%/note%}}

-**Deploying a Space onto the Service Grid**
+**To deploy a Space to the service grid:**

 {{%tabs%}}
 {{%tab "Command Line Interface"%}}